 When the second and every following quizzer on a team earn a correct ruling for the first time in the quiz, that team earns +1 bonus team point, incrementing by the number of following quizzers.
 For example, the second quizzer earns +1 bonus team points, and the third quizzer earns +2 bonus team points.

-In addition, a quizzer who answers a query correctly on the query immediately following a different quizzer from the same team answering correctly, that following quizzer earns their team an additional +1 point.
+In addition, a quizzer who responds to a query correctly following a different quizzer from the same team who responded correctly on a numerically immediately preceding query, that following quizzer earns their team an additional +1 point.

 Any participating quizzer or coach may call a timeout at any time between queries prior to the QM calling “ready” for the next query.
 Each team may call up to 1 timeout per quiz.
 Timeouts are 40 seconds in duration.